Wrenchman117/Stocker/README.md

 # Stocker
-Stock inventory application with camera capture feature.
+Mobile application that allows user to manage store item inventory.
+It uses a local database (SQLite) to store inventory data and has a camera capture feature to display the item.